 An Honest Indian Opinion on Chinese App Ban

 On verge of the COVID-19 pandemic, the relationship between India and China is getting worse day by day due to Geo-political issues.
-Officially since 5th May 2020 Indian and Chinese Armed forces are in a face-off situation on the LAC (Line of Actual Control) between Indian Ladakh and Disputed Chinese Occupied Akshai-Chin area.
+Officially since 5th May 2020 Indian and Chinese Armed forces are in a face-off situation on the LAC (Line of Actual Control) between Indian Ladakh and the Disputed Chinese Occupied Akshai-Chin area.
 Back on 15th June 2020, this face-off ends up a violent turn when a skirmish between Indian and Chinese soldiers armed with barbed wires and sharp weapons took almost 60 lives on both sides.

 Now let’s just get over with the international political propaganda and talk about the effects.
 Since the violent face-off, India is in terms of opposing China at various political and business ends.
 On one hand, India is making strategic partnerships with Russia and South Korea and on the other hand, India is strengthening the relationship with the USA, Japan, Philippines, Singapore, and Australia, where China is also making their moves with Pakistan, Nepal, and North Korea.

 Due to China’s pressure, even Nepal is now pushing talks over the Indo-Nepal border disputes, and Pakistan is also mobilizing their Army on POK (Pakistan occupied Kashmir a.k.a Azaad Kashmir) in a wartime manner.
 This kind of pulling the strings, putting international pressure, strengthening strategic partnerships, and muscle-flexing is common in such situations.
 Especially if a country ( I clearly mean China ) is trying to prove them as a Super Power in the world or in the continent even in a world pandemic situation, this is how they would do it.
-In war “striking your enemy at the weakest of his time” is the way to win the war with least bleeding.
+In war “striking your enemy at the weakest of his time” is the way to win the war with the least bleeding.